-Whether working separately or together on their Manic American project, Dan Meade and Rob Bellinger have spent most of the last sixteen years trying to discern what it means to be an American.
+Whether working separately or together on their Manic American project, Dan Meade and Rob Bellinger have spent most of the last seventeen years trying to discern what it means to be an American.
 This has been a cross-platform and participatory study: they have traveled tens of thousands of miles, written essays, shot documentary photographs and videos, performed original music, and slow-smoked barbecue for hundreds.

 But this study started with, and remains grounded in, photography.
 Originating as a cross between travel and street, the Manic American style aims to capture the essence of a person in their element.
 As Meade and Bellinger’s travels throughout the country expanded, common themes became more prevalent: workers exhibiting their innate dignity, natural landscapes bearing the mark of human hands, and the interaction between people and their environment.

 From coast to coast, Meade and Bellinger have been capturing and reflecting the America they have discovered around them, taking special interest in those who defy cultural norms and create communities around their own values and beliefs.
 This vision of America is best represented by their work in Memphis, Tennessee.